 With Spring literally just days away now is the perfect time to think about spring cleaning and tidying up for the warmer months ahead.
 Do you take time to think about the household cleaning products that you use?
 I really didn’t until my friend Sarah mentioned “clean” cleaning products.
 Seems weird to say, I know.

-Here are some products to look out for as well as alternatives and substitutes!
+Here are some cleaning products to look out for as well as alternatives and substitutes!

 - Ammonia + Bleach – Great for cleaning bathrooms but large amounts can cause serious damage to your pipes and septic system.
 This is because due to bleach’s antibacterial properties, it can suppress the bacteria that break down solids in your septic tank.
 Alternative: You could try an all-natural homemade bleach, by mixing hydrogen peroxide, lemon juice (or lemon essential oil), baking soda, and water.